• Home

 • Bake bread for 1 hour stirring every 20 minutes.

-• Alternate option, loosely cover bread on sheet pans and let sit on counter for 2 days.
+• Alternate option: loosely cover bread on sheet pans and let sit on counter for 2 days.

 Stuffing

 • Add poultry seasoning, salt and pepper and stir it all together.
+Remove from heat and set aside.

 • Take the remaining butter and slice it into thin pats and place it on top of the stuffing.